 As square as a slab of butter, 575m El Yunque, 10km west of Baracoa and streaked in mist, seems to float above the other mountains in the Sagua Baracoa range.
 Christopher Columbus noted its conspicuousness: his journal entry of November 27, 1492, mentions a “high square mountain which seemed to be an island” seen on his approach to shore – no other mountain fits the description as well.
 El Yunque is the remnant of a huge plateau that dominated the region in its primordial past.
 Isolated for millions of years, its square summit has evolved unique species of ferns and palms, and much of the forest is still virgin, a haven for rare plants including orchids and bright red epiphytes.
 The energetic though not unduly strenuous hike to the summit should take about two hours.

 Before the Revolution, Baracoa was only accessible by sea, but the opening of the La Farola road in 1965 changed all that, providing a direct link with Guantánamo 120km away, and allowing a flood of cars to pour into the previously little-visited town.
 Considered one of the triumphs of the Revolution, the road was actually started by Batista’s regime, but was temporarily abandoned when he refused to pay a fair wage to the workers, and work was only resumed in the 1960s.
 Today, La Farola makes for an amazing trip through the knife-sharp peaks of the Cuchillas de Baracoa mountains.
 However the route should only be attempted in daylight, as the steep banks bordering the road in places, combined with a cracked and broken road surface, make it extremely dangerous in the dark.
-In 2013, work was due to start on repaving the coastal road to Moa; once this is complete, La Farola will be closed to fix the bridges that are sinking.
+Work has been due to start on repaving the coastal road to Moa for several years; once this is complete, La Farola will be closed to fix the bridges that are sinking.